Stamp Act 1765: Background

 Politicians in London had always expected American colonists to contribute to the cost of their own defence.
 So long as a French threat existed, there was little trouble convincing colonial legislatures to provide assistance.
 Such help was normally provided through the raising of colonial militias, which were funded by taxes raised by colonial legislatures.
 Also, the legislatures were sometimes willing to help maintain regular British units defending the colonies.
 So long as this sort of help was forthcoming, there was little reason for the British Parliament to impose its own taxes on the colonists.
 But after the peace of 1763, colonial militias were quickly stood down.
 Militia officers were tired of the disdain shown to them by regular British officers, and were frustrated by the near-impossibility of obtaining regular British commissions; they were unwilling to remain in service once the war was over.
 In any case, they had no military role, as the Indian threat was minimal and there was no foreign threat.
 Colonial legislators saw no need for the British troops.

-The Sugar Act of 1764 was the first tax in Grenville's program to raise a revenue in America, which was a modification of the Molasses Act of 1733.
-The Molasses Act had imposed a tax of 6 pence per gallon (equal to £ today) on foreign molasses imported into British colonies.
-The purpose of the Molasses Act was not actually to raise revenue, but instead to make foreign molasses so expensive that it effectively gave a monopoly to molasses imported from the British West Indies.
+The Sugar Act 1764 was the first tax in Grenville's program to raise a revenue in America, which was a modification of the Molasses Act 1733.
+The Molasses Act 1733 had imposed a tax of 6 pence per gallon (equal to £ today) on foreign molasses imported into British colonies.
+The purpose of the Molasses Act 1733 was not actually to raise revenue, but instead to make foreign molasses so expensive that it effectively gave a monopoly to molasses imported from the British West Indies.
 It did not work; colonial merchants avoided the tax by smuggling or, more often, bribing customs officials.
-The Sugar Act reduced the tax to 3 pence per gallon (equal to £ today) in the hope that the lower rate would increase compliance and thus increase the amount of tax collected.
-The Act also taxed additional imports and included measures to make the customs service more effective.
+The Sugar Act 1764 reduced the tax to 3 pence per gallon (equal to £ today) in the hope that the lower rate would increase compliance and thus increase the amount of tax collected.
+The act also taxed additional imports and included measures to make the customs service more effective.

-American colonists initially objected to the Sugar Act for economic reasons, but before long they recognized that there were potential constitutional issues involved.
+American colonists initially objected to the Sugar Act 1764 for economic reasons, but before long they recognized that there were potential constitutional issues involved.
 The British Constitution guaranteed that taxes could not be levied without the consent of Parliament, but the colonists argued that due to their theoretical Rights as Englishmen, they could not be taxed without their consent, which came in the form of representation in Parliament.
-The colonists elected no members of Parliament, and so it was seen as a violation of their Rights for Parliament to tax them.
-There was little time to raise this issue in response to the Sugar Act, but it came to be a major objection to the Stamp Act the following year.
+The colonists elected no members of Parliament, and so it was seen as a violation of their rights for Parliament to tax them.
+There was little time to raise this issue in response to the Sugar Act 1764, but it came to be a major objection to the Stamp Act 1765 the following year.